 Common myths about breast augmentation and implants

 Breast augmentation surgery, also known as a ‘boob job’ is the most popular cosmetic surgery procedure in the UK.
 Centre for Surgery is one of the leading plastic surgery clinics in London, and our surgeons carry out hundreds of breast implants and breast fat transfer procedures each year at our Baker Street clinic in London.
-Here we help dispel many of the myths surrounding breast augmentation to help you make better informed choices to help achieve natural-looking results.
+Here, we help dispel many of the myths surrounding breast augmentation to help you make better informed choices to help achieve natural-looking results.

 RELATED: Are breast implants worth it?

 Breast augmentation is known for producing incredibly high patient satisfaction rates, although it is still an invasive procedure involving certain risks which may cause many women to be fearful of undergoing surgery.
-There is an increasing amount of conflicting information surrounding the procedure, with several myths surrounding breast augmentation and the results achievable.
+There is an increasing amount of conflicting information surrounding the procedure, with several myths surrounding breast augmentation and achievable results.
 This can lead women to be put off the idea of having a boob job.
 Examples of false statements and myths about breast implants and breast enlargement surgery include the following:

 - Silicone breast implants are dangerous and can cause cancer.